ankitects/anki-manual/src/studying.md

 After the answer is shown, compare the answer you thought of with the answer which is shown and select any of the following button.

 - **Again**: Select this when your answer is incorrect or when you couldn't recall the answer.
-If your answer is partially correct, you should be strict with yourself: if it counts as a fail in real-life context outside of Anki, then it counts as a fail in Anki as well.
+If your answer is partially correct, you should be strict with yourself: if it counts as a fail in a real-life context outside of Anki, then it counts as a fail in Anki as well.
 You'll typically use this button about 5-20% of the time. **Keyboard Shortcut**: <kbd>1</kbd>

 - **Hard**: Select this button when your answer is correct, but you had doubts about it or it took a long time to recall. **Keyboard Shortcut**: <kbd>2</kbd>